t-rekttt/lol-invisible/README.md

 - Hide your online status from chat

 ## How to use
+- Download exe build from [here](https://github.com/t-rekttt/lol-invisible/releases/download/v1.0/index.exe) or build your own version from the source code
 - Put `index.exe` into your `LeagueClient` folder
 - Run `index.exe`